 Best for: Candidates who live locally and have practised extensively in the foothills area.

 City West Perth presents an urban test environment with all the challenges that come with inner-city driving: narrow lanes, heavy traffic, complex intersections, and abundant pedestrians.
-The pass rate of 33% reflects the demanding conditions.
-Most driving schools and instructors advise against choosing this centre unless you specifically need a city-centre location.
+The pass rate of 34.1% reflects the demanding conditions and has slipped further from 35.5% in 2024 to 32.9% in 2025.
+Most driving schools advise against choosing this centre unless you specifically need a city-centre location.

 Why it's harder: Dense traffic, complex road layouts, heavy pedestrian activity, and limited margin for error in tight urban streets.

-Mirrabooka, in Perth's northern suburbs, has a notably low pass rate.
+Mirrabooka, in Perth's northern suburbs, is one of the harder centres.
+However, it showed a notable improvement from 28.1% in 2024 to 34.2% in 2025 (+6.0pp).
 The area features a mix of residential and commercial zones with moderate to heavy traffic.
-Community feedback on examiners is mixed, and the road environment includes some challenging intersections.

 Best for: Only if you live locally and have done extensive preparation in the area.